 - Fall pruning should focus mostly on improving growing conditions for next year.
 Resist the urge to do any serious shaping until spring.

 - Wait until the leaves have fallen from deciduous trees.
-Cuts made in early fall tend to heal more slowly than cuts made later, leaving your tree exposed to disease for longer.
-Moreover, the structure of a denuded tree is easier to see, so you’ll be less prone to mistakes.
+Cuts made in early fall tend to heal slower than cuts made later, leaving your tree exposed to disease for longer.
+Moreover, the structure of a bare tree is easier to see, so you’ll be less prone to mistakes.

-- Dead or already diseased branches are safe to prune right away.
+- Dead or diseased branches are safe to prune right away.

 - The angle formed by a branch is an indication of its likely strength.
 Narrower angles are generally weaker than wide angles.
 Since the pressure exerted by storms and snows can break these limbs, pruning the weaker limbs can help protect your home from winter damage.

-- Rhododendrons, azaleas and other spring-flowering shrubs, as well as maple, birch, dogwood, walnut and elm trees should be pruned in summer or fall.
+- Rhododendrons, azaleas and other spring-flowering shrubs, as well as maple, birch, dogwood, walnut and elm trees can be pruned in fall.

 Trees and shrubs can be invigorated by pruning during winter.
 A sensible trim helps plants produce more flowers and ward off pests and diseases.

-Prune deciduous plants during the winter months while they are dormant to encourage new growth in spring.
-This is a great time to prune many trees because in their dormant state it is much easier to see the branch structure.
-Fruit trees are best pruned mid-winter to open the tree to more light in the growing season while avoiding diseases that may result from in-season pruning.
+Prune deciduous plants while they are dormant in winter to encourage new growth in spring.
+This is a great time to prune many trees because, in their dormant state, it is much easier to see the branch structure.
+Fruit trees are best pruned mid-winter to open the tree to more light in the growing season, while avoiding diseases that may result from in-season pruning.

 A good way to start winter pruning is to remember the 3D rule.
-Is it dead, damaged, or diseased?
+Is it dead, damaged or diseased?
 Branches that fall under any of these three classifications should be removed before any other pruning takes place as it could easily change the shape of the host tree or shrub.
-Leaving such branches in place increases the potential for further damage as well as insect infestation.
+Leaving these branches in place increases the potential for further damage as well as insect infestation.